SnakeBearLB/voiceover-video-book/README.md

 ## How it works

-> This app is meant to show the capability of editing video client side by utilizing ffmpeg/wasm.
+> This is a demonstration to show the capability of editing video client side.

 - user is prompted with 3 pages of a childrens book
 - for each page, the user records the audio of them reading the pages out loud.